-After hundreds of hours testing, our group of professional and amateur hitters are opinionated on the best bat for home defense.
+After hundreds of hours testing, our group of professional and amateur hitters has an opinion on the best bat for home defense.
 The right stick, we conclude, depends on the type of apocalypse and the type of defender.
 We walk through those options below.

 Overall, the 29-inch Cold Steel Brooklyn Crusher serves as the best pick for the one swing defense.
 The bat’s durable, yet heavy construction will last longer than you do.
 And, if you can get solid contact in the dark, expect no less than one dead zombie.
 Price check: Amazon.com.

 Best Bat for Home Defense

 We should note, the Crusher is not a BBCOR bat.
 Although we should also note, it’s composed of a material that looks and feels a lot like the indestructible Baum Bat, which you can find more about on our bat reviews page.
 Keep swinging and stay safe!

 Warning: this video is funny in the sense that fake blood (that looks pretty real) and fake zombie heads getting destroyed are funny.
 If that is not funny to you, then it’s likely not worth the watch.
 The point is, the bat works.

 At 29 inches and 37 ounces, the Cold Steel Brooklyn Smasher is a dead serious bat.
 The plastic-type material is virtually indestructible—as several YouTube videos point out.
 (It also comes in a 34 inch, but that’s a lot of beef to be carrying around—we liked the 29 inches better).

 We found the 29-inch length a sufficient striking distance.
 But, at 37-ounces, the bat is made for muscle.
 As impact strength is a function of bat speed and bat mass, this 37-ounce swing is suitable for a one or two-hit wonder.
 Those looking for a single bomb on a single zombie will find this helpful.
 Against a mass attack, however, expect fatigue to be the death of you.